Preserving Expert-Level Privacy in Offline Reinforcement Learning: EXPERIMENTS

 \subsection{Results}

-Our experiments show that our algorithm which leverages expert consensus to select stable trajectory prefixes prior to training CQL, shows superior performance to training CQL by merely using an adapted expert-level DP-SGD algorithm.
-Our method is able to recover much of the performance loss due to DP-SGD which is evident by our results being very close to the non-private training results (Figure \ref{fig:results}).
+We observe empirically that our algorithm, which leverages expert consensus to select stable trajectory prefixes prior to offline RL training, shows superior performance to merely using an adapted expert-level DP-SGD algorithm.
+Figure \ref{fig:app_eps_plots} compares the performance of our method with DP-SGD across different values of $\varepsilon$.
+All the results are averaged over 3 runs and $95\%$ confidence intervals are also reported.
+Our method is able to recover much of the performance loss due to DP-SGD, especially in the high $\varepsilon$-regions.